jithunarayanan/labs/README.md

 # Labs
 ## Introduction
 Welcome to the Labs repository!
-This repository contains various lab setups that I used for my Red Hat certification exam preparation.
+This repository contains lab setups that I used for my Red Hat certification exam preparation.
 The repository provides a collection of lab environments designed to help you prepare for Red Hat certifications.
 These setups will deploy the infrastructure on demand and will be destroyed after use.

 ## Lab Setups